About the Board

-Established in 1983, this market order board has 25 members who represent over 11,000 dairy farmers.
-Its mission: “To help grow demand for Wisconsin milk by providing programs that enhance the competitiveness of the Wisconsin Dairy Industry.”
+Established in 1983, this market order board has 25 members who represent Wisconsin's thousands of dairy farmers.
+Its mission is “To help grow demand for Wisconsin milk by providing programs that enhance the competitiveness of the Wisconsin Dairy Industry.”

-The state produced a record-breaking 26.1 billion pounds of milk and a record-breaking 2.63 billion pounds of cheese in 2011.
+The state produced a record-breaking 30.1 billion pounds of milk in 2016.
 Wisconsin produces more cheese and dry whey than any other state and ranks second in the production of butter, lactose and whey protein concentrate (for human consumption).

 Wisconsin, which produces more than 600 varieties, types and styles of cheese, leads the nation in the production of Cheddar, Muenster, Feta, Gouda, Asiago, Parmesan, Romano and Provolone cheeses, and accounts for nearly half of the specialty cheese production in the U.S. thanks to a vibrant and growing artisan, farmstead and specialty cheese industry.